 I am the co-host of the Burmese-language podcast named Chu Toe Toe, together with my Burmese colleague Than Toe Aung.
 In this podcast, we discuss and challenge the social "taboo" topics in Burmese society like Burmese chauvinism, burmanization, feminism, politics, and more.
 We are currently in hiatus due to the military coup in Myanmar.

 As Director at CU Boulder Literacy Practicum Program from 2017 to 2019, I worked closely with the community literacy organizations such as The Family Learning Center in Boulder, CO; The Boulder Public Library; CU Boulder Linguistics Department; University Hill Elementary School; and CU Boulder Student-Worker Alliance Program to foster a volunteering partnership between the university students and those organizations.

 I am one of the 2020-21 cohort members for the CU Boulder Engaged Arts & Humanities Fellowship.
 I am currently developing a community engaged project based in the Front Range area, Colorado.
 I am interested in exploring community partnership for a storytelling and documentary project with the local immigrant communities in Aurora, CO.
 Please contact me if you are a community organization based in the US and interested in collaborating.

-I am available for free mentoring support for people of color who are interested in learning more about surviving and thriving in higher education in Social Sciences.
+I am available for donation-based mentoring support for people of color who are interested in learning more about surviving and thriving in higher education in Social Sciences.
 For the past two years, I have been the CU Boulder Graduate School Peer Mentor and the Institute of Behavioral Science NSF GRFP grant application mentor.
 Contact me with your questions!

 I am a scholar committed to public learning and scholarship.Under my Burmese pen name Ma Chinthe, I regularly translate writings by leading scholars and intellectuals of color into Burmese.
 Those translations can be read on www.machinthe.com.
 I am available for facilitating workshops and conversations on anthropology of race, white privilege and white supremacy in academia.
 I have also published various blogs and Op-Ed articles on these issues.
 I have also organized public reading groups.